graphhopper/directions-api/docs-route-optimization.md

     <td>profile<br></td>
     <td>string<br></td>
     <td><br></td>
-    <td>default is "car". you can use either "car", "bike" or "foot".<br>it determines whether which network to use for routing the vehicle.<br></td>
+    <td>default is "car". you can use either "car", "bike", "mtb" for mounting bike, "motorcycle", "racingbike" or "foot".<br>it determines whether which network to use for routing the vehicle.<br></td>
   </tr>
    <tr>
       <td>capacity<br></td>